So You Think You Can Dance: The Next Generation (American TV series): Showcase (July 11, 2016)

-July 18, 2016
+Week 1 (July 18, 2016)

 Derulo was unavailable this week, but all-star Stephen "tWitch" Boss took his place at the judging table; Ziegler continued to attend and comment at the contestants' rehearsals.
 The show opened with a group Bollywood-style number danced by all of the contestants and all-stars.
 In the middle of the show, the all-stars performed a piece inspired by Romeo and Juliet.
-Contestants were paired with each other to dance two routines; each dancer performed at least one routine outside of his or her primary style.
+Contestants were paired with each other to dance two routines; each contestant performed at least one routine outside of his or her primary style.
 The kids also performed duets with their all-stars.
-Daniela and her partner Sheaden were ranked in the bottom two, based on the previous week's voting, and Daniela was eliminated.
+Daniela and her pair Sheaden were ranked in the bottom two, based on the previous week's voting, and Daniela was eliminated.